-- 7. Entrant(s) and Safety Watch should complete the Field Level Hazard Assessment just prior to entry. - a.
-The FLHA may be completed as part of the pre-entry meeting or Safe Work Permitting process if these are also held just prior to entry near the confined space. - 8.
-Entrant(s) or Safety Watch must put time of entry on the Entry Log. - 9.
-Entrant(s) don required PPE and proceed with entry and execute assigned testing / hazard identification activities.
+- 4. Entrant(s) and Safety Watch should complete the Field Level Hazard Assessment just prior to entry. - a.
+The FLHA may be completed as part of the pre-entry meeting or Safe Work Permitting process if these are also held just prior to entry near the confined space. - 5.
+Entrant(s) or Safety Watch must put time of entry on the Entry Log. - 6.
+Entrant(s) don required PPE and proceed with entry and execute assigned testing/hazard identification activities.
 The Safety Watch will execute duties to check on or continuously watch Entrant(s), based on atmosphere hazard level specified in the Confined Space Hazard Assessment Report.
-The Rescue Team will either be at the entrance or capable of being contacted at any time during Entry and ready to perform rescue as per the Confined Space Hazard Assessment Report and/or Rescue Plan. - a) For initial entry, the Confined Space Hazard Assessment will specify any additional testing and inspections or hazard assessments within the space that needs to be conducted as a
+The Rescue Team will either be at the entrance or capable of being contacted at any time during Entry and ready to perform rescue as per the Confined Space Hazard Assessment Report and/or Rescue Plan. - a) For initial entry, the Confined Space Hazard Assessment will specify any additional testing and inspections or hazard assessments within the space that needs to be conducted as a prerequisite to subsequent tasks or entries.
+Entrant(s) should always informally assess mechanical and physical hazards once inside. - b) All atmospheric test results from the initial entry should be captured on the Atmosphere Testing Log.

-- prerequisite to subsequent tasks or entries.
-Entrant(s) should always informally assess mechanical and physical hazards once inside. - All atmospheric test results from the initial entry should be captured on the Atmosphere Testing Log. - c) Depending on the system used, a test or confirmation of the communication system between the Entrant and Safety Watch must be conducted immediately upon entry. - 10.
-Upon completing required atmosphere tests and, if applicable, planned tasks to be completed during the initial entry, Entrant(s) exit the Confined Space, sign out on Entry Log, and inform Safety Watch of exit. - a) Depending on the work plan, a temporary barrier and/or sign over the entrance may be required. - 11.
-The Confined Space Entry Supervisor closes the Safe Work Permit. - 12.
-The Confined Space Entry Supervisor secures the space (as appropriate if additional task-based entry will not take place immediately).
+- c) Depending on the system used, a test or confirmation of the communication system between the Entrant and Safety Watch must be conducted immediately upon entry. - 7.
+Upon completing required atmosphere tests and, if applicable, planned tasks to be completed during the initial entry, Entrant(s) exit the Confined Space, sign out on Entry Log, and inform Safety Watch of exit. - a) Depending on the work plan, a temporary barrier and/or sign over the entrance may be required. - 8.
+The PIC or Designate closes the Safe Work Permit. - 9.
+The PIC or Designate secures the space (as appropriate if additional task-based entry will not take place immediately).